Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Methodology

-\textbf{The generation of unseen data in the execution phase:} After having trained the generative model $G_{\theta}$, the generation of faults in the target domain is straight forward: First, we sample the input of the generative model from a categorical distribution, which determines the desired fault classes to generate.
+After training the generative model $G_{\theta}$ in the \textbf{Training Phase}, the generation of target faults in the \textbf{Execution Phase} is straight forward: First, we sample the input of the generative model from a categorical distribution, which determines the desired fault classes to generate.
+The number of generated samples per class can be chosen freely.
 This input is then passed to the generative model to generate the respective fault class signatures.
-To alleviate the strong assumption about independence of domain-specific and domain-independent characteristics, we add a weight factor to account for the domain dependency of the fault signatures.
-This factor is calculated as defined in \eqref{eq:factor}.
-The weighted fault signatures are then added to the healthy data of the target domain (yellow data in \textbf{Execution Phase} of \figref{fig:Step1}).
+The fault signature is then transferred into the target domain (instead of the source domain) by (1) linearly scaling the fault signature (with $w$) and (2) adding it to the healthy data of the target domain (yellow data in \textbf{Execution Phase} of \figref{fig:Step1}).
+The scaling of the fault signature is defined as the ratio between the mean signal of the healthy source data and the mean of the healthy target data per frequency component (as defined in \eqref{eq:factor}).
 Hence, the unseen target data is generated as defined in \eqref{eq:target}.